Beauvais

 Private Transfer

-Verdict: the least stressful way to close a 120 km gap after a budget flight.
+Decision: this is the least stressful method of closing a 120 km gap following a budget flight.

-A private transfer picks you up right outside Beauvais's small arrivals hall — there's no sprawling terminal to navigate — and drives you door-to-door to your hotel or the park entrance.
-Drivers track your flight, so a delayed Ryanair arrival doesn't strand you.
+A private transfer will come and pick you up right outside the small arrivals hall at Beauvais — since there is no large terminal to deal with — and will take you directly from door to door either to your hotel or to the park entrance.
+The driver tracks your flight, so you won't be left behind if your Ryanair flight is delayed.

 Pros: door-to-door, no connections, fixed price agreed before you fly